reahl/reahl/reahl-doc/doc/whatchanged.rst

    longer the case: an Input that has a name clash with another is now explicitly disambiguated by passing it a |Field| with a modified name (see |with_descriminator|).

-   Every Input is also now generated with a name and an ID that include the |Form|\'s ID and hence are both unique on the entire page.
+   Every Input is also now generated with a name and an ID that include the |Form|\'s ID and hence are unique on the entire page.

 Changes to nested_transaction